 Sudden, watery diarrhoea and rapid dehydration are among the symptoms of cholera, and medical advice is essential to treat the infection with antibiotics.
 Vaccination is no longer recommended for cholera due to its poor efficacy.
 From time to time there are outbreaks of cholera in Cambodia that are well publicized in the media.

 Cambodia is a hot and humid country, and dehydration is a potential problem, its onset indicated by headaches, dizziness, nausea and dark urine.
 Cuts and raw blisters can rapidly become infected and should be promptly treated by cleaning and disinfecting the wound and then applying an air-permeable dressing.

 Bites and stings

-On the coast, sand flies appear in the late afternoon and evening, delivering nasty bites which don’t erupt until a few hours later, when they become incredibly red and itchy.
+On the coast, sand flies appear in the late afternoon and evening, delivering nasty bites that don’t erupt until a few hours later, when they become incredibly red and itchy.
 Once you scratch, the bites become even more inflamed and can take up to a month to recede, leaving behind nasty scars.
-These little blighters have a limited range and mostly attack victims on the sand; if on or near the beach, it’s probably best to use an insect repellent.
+These little blighters have a limited range and mostly attack victims on the sand; if you’re on or near the beach, it’s probably best to use an insect repellent.

 Sun and heat